Indianapolis Healthcare Fraud Defense Lawyer

 Q: What Should I Do If Our Practice Is Accused of Fraud?

 If your practice is under investigation, you should consult with lawyers that understand all pertinent healthcare law rules.
 Further, the lawyer of your choice should have a history of resolving health fraud allegations.
 Healthcare fraud defense is not the time for experiments.
 The government’s lawyers are sophisticated and trained and you cannot prevail in negotiations about misconduct if your counsel needs to research the rules first.
 Instead, experienced counsel will strategically analyze the allegation, present defenses, and then contact the auditors, agents, or prosecutors to open a dialogue to resolve the matter.
 Oberheiden, P.C. is known for getting clients out of trouble before they are actually in trouble.
-If you call our Firm, you will speak to senior attorneys right away and not be walled off by paralegals or secretaries.
+If you call our Firm, you will speak to a senior healthcare fraud defense attorney right away and not be walled off by paralegals or secretaries.
 We immediately start working on each new case because we know that time is on the government’s side, not on your side.

 Q: What Are the Penalties for Healthcare Fraud?